 "Travel + Leisure magazine rated Portland as the #1 most pedestrian and transit-friendly city in the United States.
 MAX Light Rail is the centerpiece of the Portland's public transportation system.
 Portland Streetcar is a three-line system serving downtown and nearby areas.
 In Portland, cycling is a significant mode of transportation.
 As Portland has been particularly supportive of urban bicycling it now ranks highly among the most bicycle-friendly cities in the world.
 Approximately 8% of commuters bike to work, the highest proportion of any major U.S. city and about 10 times the national average. "

-Over the Sep 2019, the average rent for an apartment in/near Portland, OR decreased by 1% to $1783.
-Breaking it down in details, we now see that the average price for 1-bed apartment decreased by 1% to $1320.
-Pricing for 2-bed apartment also increased by 0% and a place of this size will now cost you $2142.
-3-bed apartment rent pricing starts at $2485, it decreased by 3% lately.
+Compared to the last month, the average price for a rental studio in Portland, OR has decreased by 39.8%.
+You can expect to rent the studio for $1,488 on average this month.
+Breaking it down in details, we now see that the average price for 1-bed apartment decreased by 9.3% to $2,895.
+Pricing for 2-bed apartment also decreased by 27.4% and a place of this size will now cost you $3,342.
+3-bed apartment rent pricing starts at $6,920, it increased by 6.3% lately.
 We tend to note the rise of 4- and more bed apartment pricing.
-It decreased by 4% and made it down to $2399.
+It decreased by 30.6% and made it down to $8,436.

-The median rent for an apartment in Portland, OR decreased by 2% to $1821.
-Statistics show that house rent price increased by 0% this month making it up to $2382.
-The median rent for a loft faced changes as well, it decreased by 1%, the price tag now starts at $2603.
-An average room will now go for $729, the median rent price for a room decreased by 1%.
+The median rent for an apartment in Portland, OR decreased by 31.8% to $1,883.
+Statistics show that house rent price increased by 4.7% this month making it up to $7,215.
+Condos faced an upward trend these days.
+The median rent for a condo decreased by 27.4%, it’s now available for $2,744.
+An average duplex is now available for $2,078, cause median rent for a duplex remains the same this month.
+An average room will now go for $807, the median rent price for a room decreased by 8%.
+The median rent for a townhouse increased by 1.4%, you’ll have to spend around $3,846 to get one.

 There is a lot to choose from in Portland.
 With Rentberry, it’s easy to find your perfect long-term Portland apartment.
 Landlords in Portland will expect an initial deposit and a 6 or 12-month lease on your rental apartment.
 Some in-demand amenities include apartments with Pools, Gyms, and those with Utilities Included.